 - Terminally Dependent Society: Prince Regent Wienis learns that they've become fatally dependent on the Foundation when he tries to conquer Terminus, but the military, along with the planetary population, rise up against him.

 - Title Drop: This story was originally published under the name "Bridle and Saddle".
-Mayor Hardin tells Prince Regent Wienis a Beast Fable about a man, a horse, and a wolf.
+Mayor Hardin tells Prince Regent Wienis a Beast Fable (The Horse that Lost its Liberty) about a man, a horse, and a wolf.
 The wolf is an enemy of both the horse and the man, but to cooperate, the man asks if he can place a bridle and saddle on the horse, and after defeating the wolf the horse finds himself unable to get rid of them.
 The bridle and saddle represent the Scam Religion that Mayor Hardin created, which has given Terminus control over the Four Kingdoms.